kliewkliew/salad/README.md

 val saladAPI = SaladUIIDKeyAPI(lettuceAPI)
 ```

+If the strings and byte-array values are not compressible while using SaladStringKeyAPI or SaladUIIDKeyAPI, import `CompactByteArraySerdes` to only compact numeric types.

 ## Use Salad
 To use Snappy compression for strings and byte-arays (and compaction for numeric types):
 ```